 One uncertainty remaining is due to the discrepancy between the cross-sections calculated from electron scattering experiments using Rosenbluth extraction and results from polarization transfer data.
 This is described in all the citations and BBA-2003 gives parameterizations from the cross-section alone, and from the combination of the two.
-The difference for the M_A fit is negligible, the quoted result is based on the combined fit.
+The difference for the $M_A$ fit is negligible, the quoted result is based on the combined fit.
 In the context of the MA analysis, the older parameterizations of Bosted give a result very similar.
-For both parameterizations I am using the Galster[15] parameterization for G_E^N .
+For both parameterizations I am using the Galster[20] parameterization for $G_E^N$ .

-The conclusion is that the best value for M_A is based on the new vector form factors, while the other value should be retained for comparison with older M_A analyses.
-However, at this moment we still quote the value obtained using the old form factors.
+The conclusion is that the best value for $M_A$ is based on the new vector form factors, while the other value should be retained for comparison with older $M_A$ analyses.
+For this reason, we quote both values separately.